Towards Automated Network Mitigation Analysis (extended): Conclusion Future work

 \section{Conclusion \& Future work}

-The what-if analysis mechanism presented in this work is the first of its kind and provides a semantically clear and thorough methodology for analysing mitigation strategies.
+The mitigation analysis method presented in this work is the first of its kind and provides a semantically clear and thorough methodology for analysing mitigation strategies.
 We leverage the fact that network attackers can be simulated, and hence strategies for mitigation can be compared before being implemented.
-We have presented a highly automated modelling approach, which we plan to evaluate on real networks in the future, along with an iterative workflow.
+We have presented a highly automated modelling approach along with an iterative workflow.
 Based on a detailed network and configuration model, we demonstrated the feasibility of the approach and scalability of the algorithm.